 Latest posts by Ahmad Imran (see all)

-Last updated on 7th of October 2017 after using chromebooks for over 3 years and running this blog solely from a chromebook.
+Last updated in Sep 2017 after using chromebook for over 4 years and running this blog solely from a chromebook.

 I started blogging on a chromebook.

-3 years on, I am still using and enjoying it to manage this blog completely from a browser-based OS – The Chrome OS.
+I am still using it and enjoying it to manage this blog completely from a chromebook.

-In these 3 years, chromebook has been my only and primary personal computer and I am delighted to say that all my blogging and writing needs are successfully met by a chromebook so far.
+In these 4 years, it has been my only personal computer and I am delighted to say that all my blogging needs are successfully met so far.

 I am going to take you on a journey of my complete blogging routine in this article.
-I will explain to you how I believe that a chromebook is a relatively cheap, cheerful and smart companion for all those bloggers who want to know about the potential of a chromebook in real-life situations.
+I will explain how I believe that a chromebook is a relatively cheap, cheerful and smart companion for all those bloggers who want to use chromebook for their blogging.

-If you are thinking of getting a chromebook or want to know more about the strengths or limitations of a chromebook, stay with me and I am sure that at the end of this article you will have a flavour of my “chromebooking” which will help you to make a decision based on your circumstances.
+If you are thinking of getting or just knowing about a chromebook, stay with me and in this article you will have a flavour of my “chromebooking” which will help you to make a decision based on your circumstances.

 Before I even think about writing my first word for the blog, I know that if I want to succeed as a blogger, it is vital for me to continuously learn, develop and grow my knowledge.
 In other words, my personal development and wisdom is directly related to the quality of my writing and blogging.